My epic food tour of Japan

 A robata barbeque

-It was our last night and time for one final blow out, to a traditional Robata barbeque (which literally means ‘fire-side cooking’) in Shinsaibashi.
+It was our last night in Osaka and time for one final blow out, to a traditional Robata barbeque (which literally means ‘fire-side cooking’) in Shinsaibashi.
 We sat on the floor around a huge open grill and watched our chef for the night cook a huge amount of food from fresh mackerel, squid, scallops and pork belly, lobster, chicken thighs and steak.
 All with unlimited beer and sake.
 Kanpai!

 Information and how to get to Japan